raav3n/bellcalls/README.md

 ### Updates
 First Typescript and React project </br>
-Need to work on edit/remove cars and tracking in database.
-Play around with
+Can now edit and delete cars but need to implement tracking in database.
+Play around with UI too

 ### Next steps
 * UI Changes